Spanish Working Holiday Visa Guide

 Where Can I work With A Spanish Working Holiday Visa?

-With a Spanish Working Holiday Visa, you’ll be able to work in Spain (any region) for as long as the visa is valid.
+With a Spanish Working Holiday Visa, you’ll be able to work in Spain (any region) for as long as the visa is valid, usually 1 year.

 How Do I Get A Working Holiday Visa For Spain?

-Find the links to the official information below:
+Find the links to the official application procedure below:

 Next Steps: Getting Your Spanish Working Holiday Visa

-Visit the official embassy / consulate page and make sure you do not miss any deadlines.
+- Visit the official embassy / consulate online documentation and follow the steps to prepare documentation for the application.
+Make sure you do not miss any deadlines.

-Apply and wait for the resolution.
-You’ll be in Spain sooner than you think!
+- Then just patiently wait for the resolution.
+You might be in Spain sooner than you think!

-Another option is to stay in Barcelona is to get a student visa.
+- Another option is to get a visa for Barcelona is to apply for a student visa as a full-time student.

-Do you know anyone who wants to go and work to Spain?
-Did you ever travel & work on a WHV?
+Do you know anyone who wants to work & travel in Spain?